josh-works/rails-authentication-from-scratch/README.md

 ```

-I had to remove the validation for `unconfirmed_email` on the `user` model.
+I commented out the validations on the `unconfirmed_email` column/attribute on the `user` model.
+That helped.
 Once I did that, all was groovy.
 I wonder what I did wrong - I spent a while working on it.

 # Step 13